mofe-stack/PeerConf/README.md

 - `WINDOW`: how many recent tokens the confidence score averages over.
 2048 on aime25 and hmmt25, 256 on math500 because its traces are much shorter
 - `PROBE_EVERY`: how many tokens between completion probes.
 4096 on aime25 and hmmt25,
-  512 on math500. the probe uses deepseek and qwen's end of thinking marker `</think>`, so running gpt-oss means changing it to its own marker `<|end|>` in cell 2. set it to 0 to turn probes off entirely
+  512 on math500. the probe uses deepseek and qwen's end of thinking marker `</think>`, so in order to run gpt-oss you have to change it to its own marker `<|end|>` in cell 2. set it to 0 to turn probes off entirely

 ## what comes out